-Eligibility for financial aid is determined by the University of Hartford's Financial Aid office.
-If you qualify for Federal Work-Study status, your total allowable FWS amount is specified in your Financial Aid Award Letter.
-Your earnings may not exceed your award.
-You are paid an hourly rate and receive a pay check every two weeks.
-Schedules and responsibilities are discussed with the immediate supervisor.
+Eligibility for financial aid is determined by the University of Hartford's Office of Student Financial Assistance.
+If you qualify for Federal Work-Study, it will be listed in your financial aid award, which can be viewed in your self-service account.
+Your total FWS amount is specified here as well.
+You may not earn more through this program than your award specifies.
+You are paid an hourly rate and receive a paycheck every two weeks.
+Schedules and work responsibilities are discussed with the immediate supervisor.
 All FSW students may work a maximum of 20 hours per week during the academic year.

-Any questions you might have regarding the Work-Study program please visit the Financial Aid office in the Bates House or call 860.768.4296.
+If you have any questions about the Work Study Program please visit the Office of Student Financial Assistance (Financial Aid) in the Bates House or call 860.768.4296.

 You may also find part-time jobs in the greater Hartford area by visiting snagajob.com